-This is what reviewers have said about the new edition, so far:
+This is what reviewers have said about the new edition:

 “MBA Admissions Strategy is a no-nonsense, streamlined book that will be especially helpful to applicants of top 20 business schools.
 Gordon does a great job of thoroughly covering all topics of the MBA application process … His advice is smart, savvy and written with a hands-on approach to successfully guide an applicant through their application process.”